 Nowadays, you must be hearing people investing in international equities.
 Also, many advisors might be talking to you about investing in international markets and get some global exposure.
 You must be hearing terms like “overseas investments”, “international equity” and “Global Diversification”.

-In last one year during COVID-19 pandemic, number of folios in mutual fund schemes which invests overseas have increased to 4.4 lakhs from 1.44 lakhs.
+In the last year during the COVID-19 pandemic, the number of folios in mutual fund schemes that invest overseas has increased to 4.4 lakhs from 1.44 lakhs.
 AUM (Asset under management) also rose to Rs.6482 crores from Rs.2470 crores.

 What exactly all this means?
 Let us find out this in detail.